morkro/FrontBook/README.md

 		<tr>
 			<td><code>styles/</code></td>
 			<td>
 				FrontBook uses Sass for styling, but it can also easily replaced with any other postprocessor language.
-The architecture is up to you; if you don't know which architecture to use, take a look at [sass-guidelin.es](http://sass-guidelin.es).
+The architecture is up to you; if you don't know which architecture to use, take a look at <a href="http://sass-guidelin.es">sass-guidelin.es</a<.
 			</td>
 			<td>
 				<a href="https://github.com/morkro/FrontBook/blob/master/bin/css"><code>bin/css</code></a>